pact-foundation/pact-python/examples/README.md

 The Flask [Provider] example consists of a basic Flask app, with a single endpoint route.
 This implements the service expected by the [consumer](#consumer).

+Functionally, this provides the same service and tests as the [fastapi_provider](#fastapi_provider).
+Both are included to demonstrate how Pact can be used in different environments with different technology stacks and approaches.

 The [Provider] side is responsible for performing the tests to verify if it is compliant with the [Pact file] contracts associated with it.